choksis8168/VideoTranslationServer/README.md

-# Video Translation Client Library
+# Video Translation Server

 ## Introduction

-The Video Translation Client Library provides an efficient way to poll the status of a video translation job from a server.
+The Video Translation client library provides an efficient way to poll the status of a video translation job from a server.
 It uses adaptive polling with exponential backoff and jitter to minimize unnecessary requests and delays.
-This guide will help you understand how to install, configure, and use the client library in your projects.
+This guide demonstrates how to use and configure the client library.

 ---